stratza/spindlex/README.md

 ## License

-SSH Library is licensed under the Apache License 2.0.
+Spindle is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.

 ## Changelog